-Lippes Mathias' Indian Law Practice Team provides legal and strategic advice to American Indian tribal governments, tribal courts, and other entities committed to advancing tribal sovereignty, self-determination and economic development in Indian country.
-To assist with accomplishing our clients’ legal, political and business goals, our attorneys work with clients to design effective legal strategies, defend tribal rights and formulate innovative approaches to transactional issues.
+Lippes Mathias' Indian Law Practice Team provides legal and strategic advice to American Indian Tribal governments, Tribal courts, and other entities committed to advancing Tribal sovereignty, self-determination, economic development, and energy security in Indian Country.
+To assist with accomplishing our clients’ legal, political, and business goals, our attorneys work with Tribal clients to design effective legal strategies and assert Tribal rights in the areas set forth below.

 Representing Tribal Interests in the Courts

-Our attorneys understand that the protection of tribal interests often requires bringing and defending litigation in the courts.
-Our litigation experience spans state, federal and tribal courts as well as arbitrations, and has involved state and federal taxation, land claims, sovereign immunity, tribally-owned businesses, gaming compacts, IGRA, the Nonintercourse Act, insurance, the Indian Child Welfare Act, the Montana doctrine and tribal civil jurisdiction, property rights and land issues, trust land issues, constitutional claims, tort claims, treaty issues and contract claims.
+Our attorneys understand that protecting Tribal interests often requires bringing and defending litigation in the courts.
+Our litigation experience spans state, federal, and Tribal courts, as well as arbitrations and appeals through administrative forums.
+It has involved state and federal taxation, Tribal civil and criminal jurisdiction, the Nonintercourse Act, the Indian Child Welfare Act, the Montana doctrine, IGRA, gaming compacts, land claims, sovereign immunity, Tribally-owned businesses, insurance, property rights, land issues, treaty issues, self-determination contracting and self-governance compacting under ISDEAA, constitutional claims, tort claims, and contract claims.
 Our significant accomplishments include:

 • Winning a major victory in the Second Circuit on behalf of the Seneca Nation in long-term litigation brought by anti-sovereignty groups against the Buffalo Creek casino.